Juanita Nepomuceno: Personal life

-Nepomuceno was married to Francisco Nepomuceno, who also served as governor of Pampanga and representative of the first district of Pampanga and has 8 children including, Francis Nepomuceno who served as mayor of Angeles City and former congressman.
-Nepomuceno has also a brother Belarmino Cuyugan who served as mayor of Porac from 1932 to 1935.
+On June 1, 1940, Nepomuceno was married to Francisco Nepomuceno, who also served as governor of Pampanga and representative of the first district of Pampanga and had eight children including, Francis Nepomuceno who served as mayor of Angeles City and former congressman.
+Nepomuceno also had a brother, Belarmino Cuyugan, who served as mayor of Porac from 1932 to 1935.

 Death

-Nepomuceno was died on August 13, 2000.
+Nepomuceno died on August 13, 2000 in Angeles City.